Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Lawton relates the details of the escape of a local slave girl to Evans, a druggist in Philadelphia.
-States that two years prior, the family of Anthony Barklay (or Barclay) moved to Newport with a young slave girl, whom they treated severely.
-The girl escaped, and has been residing at the family of Nathaniel Hathaway in New Bedford.
+One letter from Edward Lawton to Thomas Evans dated May 22, 1825.
+Relays the details of an enslaved girl seeking refuge.
+States that two years prior, she had been Anthony Barklay (or Barclay) and his family during a moved to Newport.
+The girl escaped and has been residing at the family of Nathaniel Hathaway in New Bedford.
 Reports that Barclay is still searching for the girl, and friends are hiding her to protect her from Barclay's cruelty.
 Hathaway's wife, Anna Shoemaker, has taken to girl to Philadelphia.
 Hopes to obtain for the girl "the speedy and effectual protection which her case demands."
 Includes an endorsement by William Jenkins at the bottom of page two.
 Jenkins states that he passes Lawton's note along in complete confidence, Lawton "being one the number in NwPort who feel an interest in the wellfare of the children of Africa..."
 Both Lawton and Jenkins sign as "friend."

 Lawton, Edward W., fl.
 1810-1825